 No, we only divide screenplays into feature and short categories, not by region.
 Regardless of country of origin, all submitted screenplays are eligible for the grand prize awards in their respective categories.

-How do I submit my screenplay for The Cordelia or The Joplin award?
-If I submit to The Cordelia or The Joplin award, am I ineligible for the main contest grand prize?
+How do I submit my screenplay for the Fellini Award?
+If I submit to the Fellini Award, am I ineligible for the main contest grand prize?

-Winners of The Cordelia and The Joplin awards are selected from the main pool of applicants for the BlueCat Feature Screenplay Competition; you do not need to apply separately for these prizes.
-Being eligible for one of these awards does not make you ineligible for the grand prize.
-However, the BlueCat Feature Screenplay Winner will not be eligible to receive either The Cordelia or The Joplin award in addition to their grand prize.
+The winner of the Fellini award is selected from the main pool of applicants for the BlueCat Feature Screenplay Competition; you do not need to apply separately for this award.
+Being eligible for the Fellini does not make you ineligible for the grand prize.
+However, the BlueCat Feature Screenplay Winner will not be eligible to receive the Fellini Award in addition to their grand prize.

-Are short films eligible for The Cordelia Award or The Joplin Award?
+Are short films eligible for the Fellini Award?